Born This Way: The Remix: Critical reception

 Jody Rosen from Rolling Stone gave a mixed review of the album, wondering why the remix album was necessary to be released in the first place.
 She nevertheless added that "[t]he album has some diverting moments.
 Goldfrapp's down-tempo 'Judas' is less a remix than a smart cover, and the Weeknd and Illangelo re-imagine 'Marry the Night' as a strobe-y, atmospheric R&B epic.
 But there are two or three duds for each winner—like the bludgeoning 'Scheiße', a gratuitous exercise that strives to make a dance-floor thumper out of a song that was born that way."
 Rosen's view was shared by Paul Schrodt from Slant Magazine, who gave the album a rating of two out of five stars.
 Rice's main complaint was that "[c]ertain artists cry out for the remix treatment more than others, usually those whose vocal talents are relatively straightforward and could benefit from the extra fuss."
 He added that Gaga was not such an artist and that the original Born This Way album "in particular, is too big and untamed, full of too many of its own references and styles, from Springsteen to Madonna.
 As such, it's best enjoyed on its own flawed, bombastic terms."
 Nick Levine, reviewing the album for BBC Music felt that most of the tracks are already available as digital downloads and CD singles, "so it's easy to dismiss Born This Way: The Remix as inessential and, yes, a cash-in.
 But taken as a whole, this release offers enough revelations to suggest the original album is worth revisiting.
 That additional purpose, whether intentional or not, feels at least partly fulfilled."
 Levine complimented The Weeknd and Twin Shadow's remixes, while criticizing Foster the People and Sultan & Ned Shepard for their predictable remixes.

+In a 2026 retrospective review of Lady Gaga's discography for Spin, Al Shipley argued that Born This Way was less consistently danceable than Gaga's earlier releases, and Born This Way: The Remix succeeded in making most of its songs "more disco-ready".
+He highlighted Goldfrapp's remix of "Judas" for transforming the original's fast pace into an "ominous slow grind" and praised Zedd's and Twin Shadow's remixes of "Born This Way" as "creative, satisfying reworks" of the song.